 This can be an exciting time for the two of you if you've just set a date for your wedding and want to get married in Lebanon!

 Don't let the marriage license laws of Lebanon put a dent in your wedding plans.
 Here's what you need to know and what documents to bring with you before you apply for a Lebanon marriage license.
-We recommend getting this legal aspect of your wedding out of the way at least 9 weeks before your wedding date and that you understand the requirements and marriage regulations.
+It's best to get this legal aspect of your wedding out of the way at least 9 weeks before your wedding date and to make sure that you understand the requirements and marriage regulations.

 Requirements may vary as each locale in Lebanon could have their own requirements.